Fix Third Party Scripts in Next.js for Better Core Web Vitals

 />

-In this case the the bootstrap JavaScript library is added to the generated html with the defer attribute just before the next.js bundles.
-This means the browser will probably fetch and execute the bootstrap library before the next.js bundle.
-This will delay the next.js hydration and probably block them main thread when the browser should be downloading and running the next.js chunks.
-For the Core Web Vitals this means the First Input Delay will probably be affected.
+In this case the bootstrap JavaScript library is added to the generated HTML with the defer attribute just before the Next.js bundles.
+This means the browser will probably fetch and execute the bootstrap library before the Next.js bundle.
+This will delay the Next.js hydration and probably block the main thread when the browser should be downloading and running the Next.js chunks.
+For the Core Web Vitals this means Interaction to Next Paint will probably be affected.

 afterInteractive Strategy